Joe Fleming explains how to prevent and treat muscle spasms whilst running.

-Regular sports massages can also be helpful for keeping the muscles loose and reducing the risk of muscle spasms.
-If you cannot afford regular massages, consider investing in a self-massage tool like a foam roller or massage stick.
+Regular sports massages can also help keep the muscles loose and reduce the risk of muscle spasms.
+If you cannot afford traditional massages, consider investing in a self-massage tool like a foam roller or massage stick.

 How to Treat Muscle Spasms

 If a muscle spasm occurs mid-run, stop and do some gentle stretching to try and loosen the area back up.
 You can also gently massage the area to stimulate blood flow and release the contraction.